nikhil-chigali/AI-dump/Introduction to Statistics - Stanford University📖/Binomial Distributions 🅱️.md

 2. There is a fixed number "n" observations
 3. All observations are **independent**
 4. The probability of success "p" is the same/constant for all the observations
-> [!note]
-> When determining if there is a binomial setting, the **independence** check can be tricky.
-> 	*If the population is 10 times greater than the sample size*, then we can assume there is independence in a random selection

 ## Binomial Distribution
 1. $\mathcal{X}$ is defined as the number of successes